Jacobortengren/HomeLab-MediaServerConfig/README.md

 # HomeLab-MediaServerConfig
-Backup of my homelab configuration.
+A backup of my media server docker containers, for sharing with friends.